ludothegreat/hackberrypi/keymap/README.md

 image_paths = [
     "/full/path/to/layer0.png",
     "/full/path/to/layer1.png",
-    "layer2.png"
+    "/full/path/to/layer2.png"
 ]
 ```
 - map to keyboard shorcut

-## Creating a Keyboard Shortcut in XFCE
+## Creating a Keyboard Shortcut in XFCE On Kali
 1. Open XFCE Keyboard Settings
 Go to Settings → Keyboard → Application Shortcuts.
 2. Add a New Shortcut